rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 ### Confirm your key

-Once that's done, you'll have a key associated, and you'll get e-mail about it as well.
-Eyeball the fingerprint and make sure it all matches up.
+After that's done, you'll have a key associated, and you'll get e-mail about it.
+Eyeball the fingerprint and make sure it matches up.

 [[/screens/ssh05.png]]

 The real moment of truth is when you test your SSH key.
-If you named it something funny like I did, don't forget the -i flag, use -T to avoid allocating a terminal (you won't get one anyway), and note that you are going to use literally "git@github.com" as the username (not your name or anything like that).
+If you named it something funny like I did, don't forget the -i flag, use -T to avoid allocating a terminal (you won't get one anyway).
+Also note that you are going to literally use "git@github.com" as the username (not your name or anything like that).

 ````bash
 $ ssh -i ~/.ssh/id_rsa.github -T git@github.com
 ````
-Your console should look like:
+Your console should look like this:

 [[/screens/ssh07.png]]

 ### Alias GitHub in .ssh/config

 I hate having to remember usernames for anything anymore, so I've gotten in the habit of creating Host entries for lots of things in my ~/.ssh/config file.
-You should try it, it's fun and it can shorten most of your ssh logins to two words.
+You should try it, it's fun, and it can shorten most of your ssh logins to two words.

-For the rest of these instructions, I'm going to assume you have something like this in yours:
+For the rest of these instructions, I'm going to assume you have something like this in your config file:

 ````config
 Host github